 Best practices in Physical Counting or Physical Inventory that can improve the effectiveness of cycle counting:

-1. Mock count should be carried out during the planning stage of the physical counting to accurately estimate the time and resources required for the count.
+1. You should carry out a mock count during the planning stage of the physical counting to accurately estimate the time and resources required.

-2. Suppliers, customers and production should be informed about physical counting schedule so that any adjustments to supply can be made in advance.
+2. Inform suppliers, customers and production should about the physical counting schedule so that any adjustments to supply can be made in advance.

-3. Physical counting of slow moving SKUs should be conducted few days before the actual counting takes place to minimize the amount of time the facility has to be shut down for the physical inventory.
-These SKUs should be tagged and transactions on these SKUs should be frozen until the counting is complete.
+3. Conduct physical counting of slow-moving SKUs a few days before the actual counting takes place to minimize the amount of time the facility has to be shut down for the physical inventory.

-4. All defective and obsolete inventories should be disposed of before the physical counting is undertaken so that the time spent on this process is reduced.
+4. Before undertaking the physical counting, dispose of all defective and obsolete inventories so that the time spent on this process is reduced.

 6. Designated counting areas are the basis for count team assignments and for monitoring the progress of the inventory.